bridgeatwaterloo/Course-Content/week-03-day-02.md

 $('.view-checkin')
 ```

-Will return just the <section class="view-checkin">
+Will return just the section.view-checkin

 And we can then run any jQuery method on it: